ABOUT ASAP EVALUATION

 Reports and Publications

-Internal Reports: Click here to view briefs, reports and publications about ASAP produced by CUNY.
+Reports and Publications: Click here to view briefs, reports and publications about ASAP produced by CUNY.

-External Reports: Click here to view reports, articles, and publications about ASAP produced by external researchers, such as MDRC and the Center for Benefit-Cost Studies in Education.
+Independent/External Evaluations: Click here to view reports, articles, and publications about ASAP produced by external researchers, such as MDRC and the Center for Benefit-Cost Studies in Education.

 - There are large and significant differences between ASAP and comparison group students in terms of retention, movement through developmental course work, credit accumulation, and graduation rates.
 ASAP’s current cross-cohort three-year graduation rate is 53% vs. 23% for comparison group students.